liflab/beepbeep-3/Readme.md

 around to the location of your choice.

 In addition, the script generates in the `doc` folder the Javadoc documentation for using BeepBeep.
-This documentation is also embedded in the JAR file.
-To show documentation in Eclipse, right-click on the jar, click "Properties", then fill the Javadoc location (which is the JAR itself).
+To show documentation in Eclipse, right-click on the jar, click "Properties", then fill the Javadoc location.

 ### Testing

-Each project can test itself by running:
+BeepBeep can test itself by running:

     ant test